uhoefel/chemistry/README.md

 Requirements
 ============
-Chemistry is designed to work with Java 15+.
-It needs preview-features enabled.
+Chemistry is designed to work with Java 17+.